Ancient Egypt in the Western imagination: Imperial adoption of Christianity

-Christian Egypt

 The establishment of Christianity as the state religion of the Roman Empire would also mean that Christians began to adopt Jewish views of Egypt as a land of particular evil, as well their own intolerance towards all things pagan in general.

 Egypt—especially Alexandria—was a major center of both early Christianity and the early established Christian church, as well home to a substantial population of largely Hellenized Jews.

 Egyptian Christians of the late Roman Empire abhorred the religion and culture of ancient Egypt.
 While general Christian opposition to paganism targeted Greco-Roman deities and temples (and people; see, for example, Hypatia and Serapeum of Alexandria), Egyptian Christianity developed a distinct antagonism toward those native Egyptian religious practices still active in some regions and to the totality of its pre-Christian culture and history.

 Temples to gods like Isis, Horus, and Thoth were denounced as demonic, and Christian writers often portrayed Pharaonic religion as not only false but particularly deceptive, occult in nature, or simply evil and demonic.
 Egyptian hieroglyphs and iconography of the ancient Egyptian religion were associated with witchcraft and idolatry.
 Anti-paganism policies of the early Byzantine Empire caused the defacement, repurposing, or destruction of artwork, monuments, and temples.
 The Philae temple complex—among others—was eventually closed by imperial order in the late 4th and early 5th centuries.

 Still, some aspects of ancient Egyptian culture were absorbed or reinterpreted.
 Saints' cults, monastic desert traditions, and architectural elements echoed earlier Egyptian forms, though now fully recontextualized within Christian meaning.
 The result was a sharp rhetorical rejection of ancient Egyptian religion, even as certain local patterns of devotion and symbolism subtly persisted.

-Late antiquity and early Middle Ages
+Medieval era

 The period of European history from approximately 500 to 1400–1500 CE is traditionally called the "Middle Ages."
 The term "Middle Ages" was first used by 15th-century scholars to describe the time between their own era and the fall of the Western Roman Empire.
 Historians often divide the Middle Ages into periods—typically early and late, or early, central (or high), and late.

 The transitional periods of Late Antiquity and the Early Middle Ages (through c.
 1000 CE) saw the total collapse of the Western Roman Empire in 476, a widening cultural and religious gulf between the Greek-speaking east and the Vulgar Latin—then Germanic and Romance-speaking—peoples of the Western Europe.
 In the continuing empire in the east—known by modern readers as the Byzantine Empire—Arab conquests of its Levantine provinces were a precursor to the Arab conquest of Egypt in 646 CE.